Australia’s PM slams vandalism of US consulate with pro-Palestine graffiti

 Australia is a close ally of Israel, but has become increasingly critical of Israeli Prime Minister Benjamin Netanyahu’s handling of the war in Gaza in recent months.

-In April, Albanese slammed Israel’s explanation for the killing of Australian woman Zomi Frankcom and six other aid workers in Gaza as “not good enough”.
+In April, Albanese condemned Israel’s explanation for the killing of Australian woman Zomi Frankcom and six other aid workers in an air strike in central Gaza as “not good enough”.